 There are still ruins of the wooden-covered railway that increase moods of desolation and silent emptiness of the barren arctic landscape.
 The view of the former settlement of Grumant is impressive and quite moving - and does look like a colourful painting…

 We pitched our tents at the seaside above a small gorge.
-It was cold…
+During the evening, it became cold…

 Luckily, there was some drift wood at the sea coast, and we even found a broken wooden cart with some black coal!
 Around the campfire, everything looked more optimistic, and we enjoyed our evening meals, cups of tea - and a few shots of whiskey we still got.